infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/Associated sector innovations/Untitled.md

 ## TB

-- A TB patient&#39;s sputum has thousands of TB germs.
+- A TB patient's sputum has thousands of TB germs.
 - TB germs enter the lungs of nearby persons.
 In a weak person the germs survive and produce an illness.
 It may take months
 - Suspecting TB A person suffering from TB has one or more of these symptoms.
 The most common symptom of TB is cough lasting 3 or more weeks.
 - Sputum cough Evening fever with sweating, The patient may also have chest pain.
 Coughing up blood.
 (Bloodspit)
 - However, the following four points are important for suspected TB cases.
-Diagnosis needs checking patient&#39;s sputum under microscope.
+Diagnosis needs checking patient's sputum under microscope.
 Escort the patient to nearest CHC/PHC, where facilities are available.
 No fees are charged for any tests or the treatment.
 AIDS patients can also have TB.
 - Very effective cure for TB is available.
 One has to take the medicines in front of ANM or MPW or any health provider.
 This is called directly observed treatment (DOT).
 - You can also be a provider for DOTs treatment to TB patients in your village
 - During treatment the sputum is tested periodically for germs of TB.